Definition and Examples of Capital Goods

 Core capital goods are another leading indicator of economic growth.
-That's because they don't include defense equipment and aircraft, which are typically large orders that don't appear consistently.
-Core capital goods orders tell you how much businesses use on an everyday basis.
+They don't include defense equipment or aircraft.
+These are large orders that don't appear on a regular schedule.
+Core capital goods orders tell you how much businesses use on a daily basis.

 Computers are capital goods if they are used by a business, but not if they are used by a family.
-The same goes for any ovens, refrigerators and dishwashers.
+The same goes for ovens, refrigerators, and dishwashers.
 If they are for commercial use only, they are capital goods.

 Commercial aircraft are capital goods, because they are used by airlines to provide a service: transportation.
 An airplane used by private pilots for weekend hobbies is a consumer good.
 That same type of plane used for a sightseeing business is a capital good.